RandyPatterson/AOAI_Student/Challenge-00.md

 ### If using GitHub CodeSpaces

-- Verify you have the following files & folders available in the CodeSpace:
+- Verify you have the following files & folders available in the CodeSpaces:

   ```text
   /workspaces/AOAI_Student